dfinity/portal/docs/developer-docs/functionality/bitcoin/local-development.md

 1. Run `dfx start`.

     :::tip
-    If when running `dfx start` and you see errors like
+    If when running `dfx start` you see errors like

         Failed to connect to 127.0.0.1:18444 ::: Connecting to the stream timed out.